Home

 The brutal killing of a mentally ill man for grossly vandalizing a revered Hindu deity in a predominantly Buddhist society is a cause for some soul searching.

-Cost of the new statue is estimated at 20 m baht or almost US$ 0.5 m.
+The cost of the new statue is estimated at 20 m baht or almost US$ 0.5 m.
 The Than Tao Mahaprom Foundation that is responsible for the shrine welcomes donations from devotees.
 Donations can also be in the form of any metal.

 In spite of this setback, the Erawan Shrine retains its aura to this day and remains a Bangkok legacy that pulls thousands of faithful worshippers, many of whom are waiting for the new statue to be ready.

 In May 2006, the Department of Fine Arts announced that the new statue for the shrine is ready.

 The ceremony for the installation of the new deity will be held later in May.
 We can be certain that an auspicious date will be chosen.
 Devotees from Hong Kong have chartered a plane to Bangkok to attend the consecration ceremony, such is the strength of the following.

-On 21 May 2006, the reinstallation of the new statue of Brahma took place in a grand enshrining ceremony, telecast live, at the Erawan Shrine.
+On 21 May 2006, the re-installation of the new statue of Brahma took place in a grand enshrining ceremony, telecast live, at the Erawan Shrine.

 The new statue underwent a series of rites in an elaborate ceremony that started precisely at the auspicious time of 7.29 am on Sunday 21 May 2006, when the statue departed from the Fine Arts Department.

 The next stage was a blessing ceremony at the City Pillar Shrine near Sanam Luang, then a holy water rinsing rite at the Temple of the Emerald Buddha.
-This was followed by a Brahmin ceremony at the Brahmin Temple in Kalayana Maitree Road.

 The statue arrived at the Erawan Shrine for the installation ceremony at 11 am on the dot.
 The participants walked three times around the shrine by 11.39 am and the entire ceremony was completed at 11.59 am.